exilaus/K34M/README.md

 # K34M

-fork of https://github.com/ryannining/karyacontroller and code dedicated for esp8266 and in future esp32
+Fork/based on https://github.com/ryannining/karyacontroller  a dedicated board and code for esp8266 and in future esp32

 Using D1 mini from wemos and in future d1 mini esp32 from eht modules

 Board for cover multiple Maker needs compatible with that gcode machines.

-cnc,plotter, 3dprinter,plasma cutter,foam cutter..eccc.
+cnc,plotter, 3dprinter,plasma cutter,foam cutter..etc.

 Why bigger size of original karyacontroller:
   - for improve wiring for no have cables on steppers or other cables on boad.